thephez/docs-core/docs/guide/dash-features.md

 ## Overview

 Dash aims to be the most user-friendly and scalable payments-focused cryptocurrency in the world.
-The Dash <<glossary:network>> features instant transaction confirmation, double spend protection, anonymity similar to that of physical cash, a self-governing, self-funding model driven by incentivized full <<glossary:nodes>> (masternodes) and a clear [roadmap](https://www.dash.org/roadmap/) for future development.
+The Dash [network](../resources/glossary.md#network) features instant transaction confirmation, double spend protection, anonymity similar to that of physical cash, a self-governing, self-funding model driven by incentivized full [nodes](../resources/glossary.md#node) (masternodes) and a clear [roadmap](https://www.dash.org/roadmap/) for future development.

 ## Dash Nodes